Scarus quoyi

 Scarus quoyi, commonly known as Quoy's or greenblotch parrotfish, is a species of marine ray-finned fish, a parrotfish, in the family Scaridae.
 It is native to the western Pacific Ocean, where it lives in coral reefs.
 The species can grow to a length of up to 40 cm.

-Distribution and habitat
+Distribution

-This species was first formally described in 1840 by the French naturalist Achille Valenciennes (1794-1865) with the type locality given as Carteret Harbour, Lambom Island, near Cape St. George in southern New Ireland in the Bismarck Archipelago.
+The type locality is Carteret Harbour, Lambom Island, near Cape St. George in southern New Ireland in the Bismarck Archipelago.

 In Australian waters, it is found in the northern Great Barrier Reef.